ZiningZhu/Interpretable-NLP/slides/5_behavioral.md

     - Measure the robustness: the predictions should not change too much.

 Example:
 Append positive (negative) phrases.
-Fails if sentence sentiment goes down (up) by >0.1
+Fails if sentence sentiment goes up (down) by >0.1

 ---